 Mixing Adderall, a stimulant, and alcohol, a depressant, does not mean the two drugs cancel each other out in the body.
-Instead, they compete in the brain where wild fluctuations of neurotransmitters cause serious mental and physical disturbances such as Adderall abusers who drink are vulnerable to suffering alcohol poisoning since the stimulatory properties of Adderall prevent them from “feeling” drunk.
-Consequently, Adderall addicts may keep drinking until they suddenly pass out, suffer alcohol poisoning shock and need emergency treatment., blood pressure spikes, hyperthermia and irregular heartbeat.
-In addition,
+Instead, they compete in the brain where wild fluctuations of neurotransmitters cause serious mental and physical disturbances such as, blood pressure spikes, hyperthermia and irregular heartbeat.
+Adderall users who drink are vulnerable to suffering alcohol poisoning since the stimulatory properties of Adderall prevent them from “feeling” drunk.
+Consequently, Adderall addicts may keep drinking until they suddenly pass out, suffer alcohol poisoning shock and need emergency treatment.

 Adderall abusers who stop taking Adderall will experience withdrawal symptoms similar to those associated with methamphetamine withdrawal.
 These symptoms include: